Dealer Glass vs OEM Glass – that is the question.

 OEM means Original Equipment Manufacturer.
 OEM glass is made to the same specifications as dealer glass.

-- The glass may not necessarily made by the same distributor.
+- The glass may not necessarily be made by the same distributor.

 - It will be the same shape, size, thickness, durability, and color as what your major vehicle brand makes on the original vehicle.